 Standard connectors: Automatically available and included when you use logic apps.
-Some examples include Service Bus, DropBox, GoogleDrive, Power BI, Oracle Database, OneDrive, and many more.
+Some examples include Service Bus, Power BI, Oracle Database, OneDrive, and many more.

-Integration account connectors: These are available when you purchase an integration account.
+Integration account connectors: Available when you purchase an integration account.
 Using these connectors, you can transform and validate XML, process business-to-business messages with AS2 / X12 / EDIFACT, and encode and decode flat files.
 If you work with BizTalk Server, then these connectors are a good fit to expand your BizTalk workflows into Azure.

 BizTalk Server also has a Logic Apps adapter that includes receiving from a logic app, and sending to a logic app.

 Enterprise connectors: Includes MQ and SAP.
-These are also an additional cost.
+Available at an additional cost.

 There are thousands of applications and millions of executions that are successfully processing data and information using these connectors.
 The following table lists the most popular and some favorites with our users: